aobolensk/walbot/docs/DiscordCommands.md

 **disabletl**: Disable time limit for command \
     Example: !disabletl ping

-**donotupdatestate**: Print current state of "Do Not Update" flag which blocks automatic bot updates \
-    Usage: !donotupdatestate

 **echo**: @args@ \
     *This command can be used as subcommand*